 Moving through the rest of this blog-book, PS is synonymous with the simple, two-circle Venn Diagram, and the terms Vesica Piscis, Vesica (for short) and mandorla, all refer to the pointed oval shape formed by two circles overlapping in a specific way: the circumference of each circle touches the center-point of the other.

-Asides Provide Applications of PS
+Additional Asides Enhance Understanding of the PS